15 Largest Employers in The UK in 2024

 Headquarters | Newbury, Berkshire, England, UK |

-Its name comes from VOice DAta FONE – a combination of the initials of voice and data service via Fone (phone).
+Its name comes from VOice DAta FONE – a combination of voice and data service initials via Fone (phone).

 GlaxoSmithKline